Symphony No. 41 (Mozart): IV. Molto allegro

-Finally, a distinctive characteristic of this symphony is the five-voice fugato (representing the five major themes) at the end of the fourth movement.
-But there are fugal sections throughout the movement either by developing one specific theme or by combining two or more themes together, as seen in the interplay between the woodwinds.
-The main theme consists of four notes:

-Four additional themes are heard in the "Jupiter's" finale, which is in sonata form, and all five motifs are combined in the fugal coda.
+The last movement is in sonata form.
+The main theme consists of the first four notes above.
+Four more themes are introduced in the course of the movement.
+Mozart develops these themes individually or in combination, as seen in the interplay between the woodwinds in the example below.
+These five themes are combined in the fugato at the end of the movement.

-In an article about the Jupiter Symphony, Sir George Grove wrote that "it is for the finale that Mozart has reserved all the resources of his science, and all the power, which no one seems to have possessed to the same degree with himself, of concealing that science, and making it the vehicle for music as pleasing as it is learned.
-Nowhere has he achieved more."
-Of the piece as a whole, he wrote that "It is the greatest orchestral work of the world which preceded the French Revolution."
+In an article about the symphony, Sir George Grove wrote that "it is for the finale that Mozart has reserved all the resources of his science, and all the power, which no one seems to have possessed to the same degree with himself, of concealing that science, and making it the vehicle for music as pleasing as it is learned.
+Nowhere has he achieved more".
+Of the piece as a whole, he wrote that "It is the greatest orchestral work of the world which preceded the French Revolution".

 The four-note theme is a common plainchant motif which can be traced back at least as far as Thomas Aquinas's "Pange lingua gloriosi corporis mysterium" from the 13th century.
-It was very popular with Mozart.
-It makes a brief appearance as early as his Symphony No. 1 in 1764.
+Mozart often used it; it makes a brief appearance as early as his Symphony No. 1 in 1764.
 Later, he used it in the Credo of an early Missa Brevis in F major, the first movement of his Symphony No. 33 and trio of the minuet of this symphony.
-It also appears in the first movement of the violin sonata K481 as the basis for the development section.
+It also appears at bar 105 in the first movement of the Violin Sonata No. 33 where it is used as the fresh thematic material that forms the basis for the development section, making a final appearance in the movement's coda.

 Scholars are certain Mozart studied Michael Haydn's Symphony No. 28 in C major, which also has a fugato in its finale and whose coda he very closely paraphrases for his own coda.
-Charles Sherman speculates that Mozart also studied Michael Haydn's Symphony No. 23 in D major because he "often requested his father Leopold to send him the latest fugue that Haydn had written."
-The Michael Haydn No. 39, written only a few weeks before Mozart's, also has a fugato in the finale, the theme of which begins with two whole notes.
+Charles Sherman speculates that Mozart also studied Michael Haydn's Symphony No. 23 in D major because he "often requested his father Leopold to send him the latest fugue that Haydn had written".
+The Michael Haydn Symphony No. 39, written only a few weeks before Mozart's, also has a fugato in the finale, the theme of which begins with two whole notes.
 Sherman has pointed out other similarities between the two almost perfectly contemporaneous works.
 The four-note motif is also the main theme of the contrapuntal finale of Michael's elder brother Joseph's Symphony No. 13 in D major (1764).